joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 when the image has completely loaded.

-While starting the external image loading is an important part of the process, it’s equally important to know what to do when it finishes loading.
+While starting the external image loading is an important part of the process, it's equally important to know what to do when it finishes loading.
 As shown in the code above, the `imageLoadComplete()` function is called when the image is loaded.
 That function does several things with the loaded image data, described subsequently.
 However, to use the image data, it needs to access that data.
 When a Loader object is used to load an external image, the loaded image becomes a Bitmap instance, which is attached as a child display object of the Loader object.
-In this case, the Loader instance is available to the event listener method as part of the event object that’s passed to the method as a parameter.
+In this case, the Loader instance is available to the event listener method as part of the event object that's passed to the method as a parameter.
 The first lines of the `imageLoadComplete()` method are as follows:

     private function imageLoadComplete(event:Event):void